JoshMJohnson/Portfolio-Josh-Johnson/Jokes_Project/README.md

 ---
 <!-- instructions section -->
 ## Instructions of how to run program :scroll:
     1.)
-Open command line and traverse to Jokes_Project folder
+Open command line and traverse to the Jokes_Project folder

     2.)
 Run node js by using the command 'node app.js' within the Jokes_Project folder in the terminal